 - ¼ teaspoon sea salt

-- 2 tbsp pure maple syrup
+- 2 tablespoons pure maple syrup

 - Preheat the oven to 350°F.

-- Pour the apple mixture into a 2.5 quart casserole dish or 9 inch pie pan.
+- Add the arrowroot mixture to the apples and toss to coat well.
+Pour the apple mixture into a 2.5 quart casserole dish or 9-inch pie pan.

 - Bake for 40-45 minutes or until the filling is bubbling slightly on the edges.

 - Serve with coconut milk ice cream, coconut milk yogurt or coconut whipped cream!

 What did you think about this healthy apple crisp recipe?
 If you loved it, let me know below!
 I’d love to hear from you!